 This is how Infinity Music Therapy Services was born in 2010.
 It was born out of the idea that the possibilities for treatment and growth are endless!
 It is up to us, as therapists, teachers, and care-givers to bend and mold our approach to the needs, learning style, preferences, and strengths of each person we work with.
 It is not up to them to learn how to work with us.
 It is up to us to figure out how to work with them.
 When we work in this model, the possibilities are truly endless.
 It is in that special space we can hear first words, see first steps, set first goals, and so much more.

 My son was born in 2011.
 I was overfilled with joy.
-My husband and I then got the devastating news that he failed his newborn hearing test.
+I then got the devastating news that he failed his newborn hearing test.
 As weeks turned into months we watched him struggle to meet his developmental milestones.
 Red flags were everywhere and despite all of my clinical experience, I felt……..lost.
 It wasn’t until that moment that I realized how much the families that I work with go through.
 It wasn’t until then that I realized how much of the worry I didn’t see or how many hours they were on the road going between therapy appointments or how hard it was just sleeping, worrying about the future.
 But the love…..oh the love for that child was still there!
 My son finally creeped for the first time right before his first birthday and it was to chase after a tambourine.
 My son took his first steps to chase down a drum.
 And my son had his first words in the context of song.
 I finally was on the other side of the table.
 I got to experience the power of music as a parent to bring about positive change for my child!
 My son later was diagnosed with Autism and it’s been through music that he has developed self-regulation, social communication skills, and so much more!

 Infinity was forever shaped by my experience as a parent of a child with special needs.
 It has been forever shaped by my experiences growing up in a nursing home and it has been forever shaped as I have helped family members navigate mental health issues.
 I made it my mission to reinforce to our clinical team how much we don’t get to see that happens behind closed doors and how much support we can bring to every individual we work with regardless of age, disability, or countless other factors.
 Infinity is more than just a therapy practice.
 We are a TEAM with each other and a TEAM with every support system of every client we serve.